-For parents, there are a couple of steps.
-If a parent is driving, greater awareness of traffic and emergency vehicles is advised.
-Parents should park where indicated and stay calm.
-Parents are asked to go to the Alternate Release Protocol "Check In" area and form lines based on the first letter of their student's last name.
+Parents and guardians should use caution when driving to and at the pickup site and will be asked to park and go to the Alternate Release Protocol "Check-In" area and form lines based on the first letter of their student's last name.
 While in line, parents may be asked to fill out an Alternate Release Protocol card and/or asked to present ID.
 The card is perforated and will be separated during the process.
 Some of the same information is repeated on both the top and separated bottom of the card.
 Parents are asked to complete all parts of the card.

-During check in, identification and custody rights are confirmed.
-The card/s is/are separated and the bottom half given back to the parent.
-From the "Check In" area parents are directed to the "Alternate Release Protocol" area.
-There, a runner will take the bottom half of the card/s and take it to the Student Assembly Area to recover the student or students.
+During check-in, identification and custody rights are confirmed.
+The card/s is/are separated and the bottom half is given back to the parent.
+From the "Check-In" area parents are directed to the "Alternate Release Protocol" area.
+There, a runner will take the bottom half of the card/s and take It to the Student Assembly Area to recover the student or students.
 Parents should be aware that in some cases, they may be invited into the building or other location for further information.

 In some cases, parents may be advised that a law enforcement investigation is underway and that interviews are necessary.
-In extreme cases, parents may be pulled aside for emergency or medical information.
+In extreme cases, parents may be pulled aside for an emergency or medical information.